Our current reopening plans are described in this July 6 letter to our residents.

 - To reduce risk and protecting the safety and wellbeing of every member of our community, members of the Graduate Commons Team are working remotely.

-- In accordance with University guidelines , Graduate Commons will move programming to virtual platforms whenever possible.
-A new calendar will be available online at http://huhousing.harvard.edu/residents/graduate-commons/event-calendars starting March 23.
+- In accordance with University guidelines, Graduate Commons has moved programming to virtual platforms whenever possible.
+View our Events Calendar.

 - The GCP team anticipates a creative line-up of virtual programming to ensure our continued connections as neighbors, including a new lecture series featuring the work and scholarship of our residents.
 If you are interested in sharing your work through the Emerging Scholar virtual lecture series, please sign up here.